Hail: Size and terminal velocity

 The size of hailstones is best determined by measuring their diameter with a ruler.
 In the absence of a ruler, hailstone size is often visually estimated by comparing its size to that of known objects, such as coins.
-Using the objects such as hen's eggs, peas, and marbles for comparing hailstone sizes is imprecise, due to their varied dimensions.
+Using objects such as hen's eggs, peas, and marbles for comparing hailstone sizes is imprecise, due to their varied dimensions.
 The UK organisation, TORRO, also scales for both hailstones and hailstorms.

 When observed at an airport, METAR code is used within a surface weather observation which relates to the size of the hailstone.
 Within METAR code, GR is used to indicate larger hail, of a diameter of at least 0.25 in.
 GR is derived from the French word grêle.
 Smaller-sized hail, as well as snow pellets, use the coding of GS, which is short for the French word grésil.

 Terminal velocity of hail, or the speed at which hail is falling when it strikes the ground, varies.
 It is estimated that a hailstone of 1 cm in diameter falls at a rate of 9 m/s, while stones the size of 8 cm in diameter fall at a rate of 48 m/s.
 Hailstone velocity is dependent on the size of the stone, its drag coefficient, the motion of wind it is falling through, collisions with raindrops or other hailstones, and melting as the stones fall through a warmer atmosphere.
 As hailstones are not perfect spheres, it is difficult to accurately calculate their drag coefficient - and, thus, their speed.

+Size comparisons to objects

+In the United States, the National Weather Service reports hail size as a comparison to everyday objects.
+Hailstones larger than 1 inch in diameter are denoted as "severe."

 Hail records

-Megacryometeors, large rocks of ice that are not associated with thunderstorms, are not officially recognized by the World Meteorological Organization as "hail," which are aggregations of ice associated with thunderstorms, and therefore records of extreme characteristics of megacryometeors are not given as hail records.
+Megacryometeors, large rocks of ice that are not associated with thunderstorms, are not officially recognized by the World Meteorological Organization as "hail", which are aggregations of ice associated with thunderstorms, and therefore records of extreme characteristics of megacryometeors are not given as hail records.